heiskabeer/Data-Engineer-Challenge/README.md

 The [fifth exercise](./Exercise-5/) is going to be a little different than the rest.
 In this problem you will be given a number of `csv` files.
 You must create a data model / schema to hold these data sets, including indexes, then create all the tables inside `Postgres` by connecting to the database with `Python`.

+#### Exercise 6 - Ingestion and Aggregation with PySpark

+The [sixth exercise](./Exercise-6/) Is going to step it up a little and move onto more popular tools.
+In this exercise we are going to load some files using `PySpark` and then be asked to do some basic aggregation.